 Having always maintained his innocence, Vincent repeatedly filed motions to view the evidentiary documents connected to his case, but it was not granted to him until 1993.
 That’s when he came across the medical reports on Sharon and Karen Sanders for the first time, which noted that neither twin had any bruises or signs of physical injury.
 Moreover, it specified that because of Sharon’s intact hymen, it was unclear whether the man had even penetrated her or not.
 Vincent thus began filing motions for a retrial on the grounds of withheld evidence.

 Vincent’s petitions were denied for about 28 years, that is, until an Avoyelles Parish Judge ultimately overturned his conviction to grant him a second trial on February 14, 2022.
 However, the DA’s office soon chose to completely dismiss the counts against him with the consent of the two women while also clarifying that “this is not a declaration of innocence.”
-Therefore, Vincent was released for good after 44 years behind bars.
+He was thus released for good after 44 long years behind bars.

-Following his release, Vincent is seemingly enjoying the simple things in life and getting re-accustomed to the real world.
-“Breathin’ the free air, walkin’ outside, basically it’s freedom, to just enjoy the moment,” Vincent, likely still based in Louisiana, recently told ’48 Hours.’
-We should mention that despite everything, the now-70-year-old reportedly holds no anger or grudge toward the twins.
+Since his release, Vincent has seemingly been enjoying the simple things in life and getting re-accustomed to the real world.
+“Breathin’ the free air, walkin’ outside, basically it’s freedom, to just enjoy the moment,” he, likely still based in Louisiana, told ’48 Hours.’
+We should mention that despite everything, the now 70-year-old reportedly holds no anger or grudge toward the twins.
 However, he does admit that his fight is far from over; “I still got some work to do, because we have a lot of people in here [prison] that need help… and God got me on a mission.”

 Read More: Where Are Karen and Sharon Sanders Now?